Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 UPC-A vs EAN-13 formattingWhile UPC and EAN codes are very similar in appearance and function, it is essential to understand their differences when deciding which format best suits your purposes.
 Both UPC and EANs are retail barcodes, which means they are used in shops for processing and selling products.
 The image to the left displays a side-by-side comparison of these two barcode formats.
 The most immediately obvious difference is that the UPC code is 12 digits, whereas the EAN13 is 13.
 All retail barcodes sold by Barcodes New Zealand can be supplied in either format by adding or removing the leading 0, which is the 13th digit.
 In either format, the solid bars of the barcodes are identical, which means if a scanner can read an EAN code, it can usually also scan a UPC.

-Another notable difference between the UPC-A and EAN13 codes is that the former is most commonly used in North America, while the rest of the world favours the EAN-13 format.
+Another notable difference between the UPC-A and EAN13 codes is that the former is more common in North America, while the rest of the world favours the EAN-13 format.
 We advise our clients to choose the barcode type most common to the region they are conducting most of their business, but most shops can process either format.

 Symbology of the EAN code